Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze

 \subsection{Universality of QAQA}

 The first proof of the universality of the QAOA ans{\"a}tze was given in \cite{Lloyd_2018}, where the authors considered problem Hamiltonian of the first-order and second-order nearest-neighbor interaction. \cite{Morales_2020} subsequently generalized the result to broader families of ans{\"a}tze defined by sets of graphs and hyper-graphs.
 We now describe a new proof based on the techniques developed in this paper that covers novel, broader family of QAOA ans{\"a}tze.
 More precisely, we change to the computational basis $\{\ket{e_i}\}_{i=1}^{2^n}$ in which all tensor products $\tilde{Z}_{r_1...r_s} \vcentcolon = Z_{r_1} \otimes \cdots \otimes Z_{r_s}$ of Pauli basis can span any diagonal matrix.
-In the language of Lie algebra, $Z_i$ generates the Cartan subalgebra $\mathfrak{d}(2^n)$ of $\mathfrak{gl}(2^n,\mathbb{C})$.
-Roots can be computed by diagonal elements of $Z_i$ (cf. Lemma \ref{gl}) which are just spin components of computational basis.
-We denote by $H_Z$ the Hamiltonian composed by $\tilde{Z}_{r_1...r_s}$ and let $H_X$ be the uniform summation of Pauli $X$ operators (we do not write its explicit form to avoid any confusion with the notation of YJM-elements).
+In the language of Lie algebra, $Z_i$ generates the Cartan subalgebra $\mathfrak{d}(2^n)$ of $\mathfrak{gl}(2^n,\mathbb{C})$ (comparing with the case of $\operatorname{GZ}_n = \mathfrak{d}(S^\lambda)$ under Young basis).
+Let $H_X$ be the uniform summation of Pauli $X$ operators (we do not write its explicit form to avoid any confusion with the notation of YJM-elements).
 The Hamiltonian $H_X$ is path-connected under $\{\ket{e_i}\}$.
-Then one can argue similarly as in Theorem \ref{ex1} that the alternating ans{\"a}tze generated by $H_Z$ and $H_X$ are universal.
-One may also expect $H_Z$ being composed by local operators.
-This holds true, but unlike $H_Z$ in \cite{Lloyd_2018} which contains only nearest neighbor terms $Z_j Z_{j+1}$, it is necessary to take all $\mathcal{O}(n^2)$ terms of second-order product $Z_k Z_l$ in our proof.
+To restrict the using of high order Pauli $Z$ operators analogously as we did for YJM-elements, we prove in Lemma 5.1 that the Hamiltonian $H_Z$ composed by $\{Z_i, Z_k Z_l\}$ are enough to establish Lemma \ref{gl} \& \ref{u} with $H_X$ in the present setting.
+Unlike the $H_Z$ used in \cite{Lloyd_2018} which contains only nearest neighbor terms $Z_j Z_{j+1}$, we take all second-order products $Z_k Z_l$ in our proof.
 The resulting Hamiltonian $H_Z$ is still simple though and the proof works for both odd and even number of qubits \cite{Morales_2020}.
-Moreover, replacing $H_X$ by any other path-connected Hamiltonian, e.g., antiferromagnetic Heisenberg Hamiltonian \cite{Tasaki2020}, still guarantees the universality, and this fact enables one to experiment with a wide range of mixing Hamiltonians.
+Moreover, replacing $H_X$ by any other path-connected Hamiltonian, e.g., an unfrustrated Heisenberg Hamiltonian with boundary condition \cite{Tasaki2020}, still guarantees the universality, and this fact enables one to experiment with a wide range of mixer Hamiltonians.
 In summary,

-\begin{theorem} Let $H_X$ be the uniform summation of Pauli $X$ operators or any other path-connected Hamiltonian on computational basis, the QAOA-ansatz generated by $H_X, H_Z = \sum \beta_{kl} Z_k Z_l$ is dense in $\text{U}(2^n)$, i.e., it is universal. \end{theorem}
+\begin{theorem} Let $H_X$ be any path-connected Hamiltonian on computational basis, the group generated by the QAOA-ansatz with $H_X, H_Z = \sum \beta_{kl} Z_k Z_l$ equals $\text{U}(2^n)$, i.e., it is universal. \end{theorem}